git-town/git-town/package/packaging.md

 # Git-Town Packaging and Release Process For Linux

-Instructions on how to update all the necessary packages once a new release is out
+This document contains instructions on how to update all the necessary packages once a new release is out.

-## Linux
 The current linux (all distros) maintainer is [allonsy](https://github.com/allonsy).
 If an update occurs, please bug him

 ### Arch Linux